jedevc/EuPy/README.md

 #https://pypi.python.org/pypi/websocket-client
 pip3 install websocket-client

+#Clone the repo
 git clone https://github.com/jedevc/euphoria-python.git

+#Navigate to the directory and run the example
 cd euphoria-python
-python3 example.py
+python3 examples/hello.py
 ```

 ## Quick use
 Create a new class which extends all the classes that you need to access from your bot.
 That's probably not enough to go on, unless you go digging into the code.
 So, there's a basic tutorial over at the wiki that you can look at and learn from.
-If you want an example, look in example.py for a basic bot that says hi.
+You can look in the examples folder for a few demos of what you might want to do.